mhalushka/miRge3.0/docs/new_usage.md

   --version   show program's version number and exit

 Options:
   -s,    --samples            list of one or more samples separated by comma or a file with list of samples separated by new line (accepts *.fastq, *.fastq.gz)
   -db,   --mir-DB             the reference database of miRNA.
 Options: miRBase and miRGeneDB (Default: miRBase) -lib,  --libraries-path     the path to miRge libraries -on,   --organism-name      the organism name can be human, mouse, fruitfly, nematode, rat or zebrafish -ex,   --crThreshold        the threshold of the proportion of canonical reads for the miRNAs to retain.
 Range for ex (0 - 0.5), (Default: 0.1)
   -phr,  --phred64            phred64 format (Default: 33)
   -spk,  --spikeIn            switch to annotate spike-ins if spike-in bowtie index files are located at the path of bowtie's index files (Default: off)
-  -ie,   --isoform-entropy    switch to calculate isomir entropy (default: off) -cpu,  --threads            the number of processors to use for trimming, qc, and alignment (Default: 1) -ai,   --AtoI               switch to calculate A to I editing (Default: off) -tcf   --tcf-out            switch to write trimmed and collapsed fasta file (Default: off) -gff   --gff-out            switch to output isomiR results in gff format (Default: off) -trf   --tRNA-frag          switch to analyze tRNA fragments and halves (Default: off) -o     --outDir             the directory of the outputs (Default: current directory)
+  -ie,   --isoform-entropy    switch to calculate isomir entropy (default: off) -cpu,  --threads            the number of processors to use for trimming, qc, and alignment (Default: 1) -ai,   --AtoI               switch to calculate A to I editing (Default: off) -tcf   --tcf-out            switch to write trimmed and collapsed fasta file (Default: off) -gff   --gff-out            switch to output isomiR results in gff format (Default: off) -bam   --bam-out            switch to output isomiR results in gff format (Default: off) -trf   --tRNA-frag          switch to analyze tRNA fragment and halves (Default: off) -o     --outDir             the directory of the outputs (Default: current directory) -shh   --quiet              enable quiet/silent mode, only show warnings and errors (Default: off)

 Data pre-processing:
   -a,    --adapter            Sequence of a 3' adapter.
 The adapter and subsequent bases are trimmed